jamesmehorter/device-theme-switcher/README.txt

 To display a link for users to "Return to the mobile website" place the following anywhere in your default/active website theme.
 `<?php device_theme_switcher::generate_link_back_to_mobile() ?>`

-With this plugin you can place links in your themes to allow users to switch between your screen theme and device themes via a "View Full Website" anchor tag.
-You can also use a link in your screen theme to return the user to the device theme via a 'Return to Mobile Website' anchor tag.
-This plugin saves the users chosen theme in a PHP Session, so the user can browse around your website prior to clicking 'Return to mobile website'.
+The users chosen theme is stored in a PHP Session, so the user can browse around your website prior to clicking 'Return to mobile website'.
 You can use the theme links anywhere in your themes, like in header.php or footer.php.

-The achor tags that output both have a class 'dts-link' so you can style it.
-The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile' website has an additional class of 'back-to-mobile'.
-E.g:
+The achor tags that output both have a CSS class: 'dts-link'.
+The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.

+*Styling Example*
-.dts-link {
+`.dts-link {
     font-size: 1.5em ;
 }
     .dts-link.to-full-website {